AndroidTestBugReport/ReCDroid/README.md

 <step id="6"><currentClass>3</currentClass><subId>1</subId>...</step>
 ```

-There are 6 steps for ReCDroid to trigger a crash.
-The `currentClass` here is a page in the Android app.
+In the above example, there are 6 steps for ReCDroid to trigger a crash.
+The `currentClass` is a page in the Android app.
 The detailed information of a page can be found in the record.xml file with (CurrentClass in run.xml)=(ID in record.xml).
-I apologize for the name disunion.
+I apologize for the naming confusions.
 It will be updated in the next version.
-Every page has some UI components, so the subID is the component ID in this page.
+Every page has a list of UI components, so the subID is the component ID in this page.
 The detailed information of UI components can also be found in record.xml with (subID in run.xml)=(runableID in record.xml).
-After subID, there are some detailed parameters such as "..." to help tester knowing how to active this step.
+Followed by subID, there are a few other parameters to help developers understand how to active this step.

-## Contents in this github
+## Other Content Included in This Repository

-- Evaluation Results: We provide more detailed evaluation results than those presented in the paper.
+- Evaluation Results: We provide more detailed evaluation results besides those presented in the paper.
 We also provide the set of APKs used in the experiment.
 - Bug Report Analysis: We crawled over 10000 Android bug reports and summarize 22 NLP grammar rules.
-- NLP Patterns: We use the summarized rules to build NLP patterns which can help us process bug reports.
+- NLP Patterns: We use the summarized rules to build NLP patterns,  which can analyzing the bug reports.
-- Source Code: All of the source code used in the ReCDroid.
-In the source code folder, Robotium source code can support Android SDK lower than Android 6.0.
-The UIAutomator source code can support Android SDK higher than and equal to Android 6.0.
+- Source Code: All source files of ReCDroid.
+In this folder, Robotium source code can support Android SDK lower than Android 6.0.
+The UIAutomator source code can support Android SDK higher than or equal to Android 6.0.